ProdByGodfather/abarorm/docs/api_reference.md

 #### Methods

+The methods for `MySQLModel` and `PostgreSQLModel` are identical to those for `SQLiteModel`, with differences primarily in how they interact with the MySQL database.

+### 3. `PostgreSQLModel`

+The `PostgreSQLModel` class is similar to `SQLiteModel` but designed for Postgresql databases.
+It provides the same methods as `SQLiteModel` but interacts with Postgresql instead.

+#### Methods

-The methods for `MySQLModel` are identical to those for `SQLiteModel`, with differences primarily in how they interact with the MySQL database.
+The methods for `MySQLModel` and `PostgreSQLModel` are identical to those for `SQLiteModel`, with differences primarily in how they interact with the MySQL database.

 ## Fields